Scythian clothing: Description

 As the Scythians grew in power and became better established in the 5th century BC, they began to increasingly establish permanent communities in their territory.
 This adoption of a more sedentary lifestyle allowed for advanced trade skills to form within Scythian society, such as tailoring.
 Depictions of later Scythian clothing show people wearing fur-lined jackets, simpler articles of clothing (consisting of a single cloth piece draped and pinned over the body), long robes, and a type of tunic with sewed sleeves.
 Remnants of cloth found in Scythian burial sites shows that Scythian tailors worked with wool, hemp, ramie, and various other fibers.
 Though the remains of looms have been found, it is debated how much of the cloth used by Scythians was produced domestically or imported.
 Embroidery is speculated to have been used to decorate robes and kaftans, as was fur trim.
 Art produced by peoples bordering the Black Sea, who often traded and warred with the Scythians, depicts some Scythian clothing as being designed with loose flaps able to move during horseback riding.
-Most depictions of Scythian clothing depict male clothing; examples of Scythian female clothing include veiled headdresses, long dresses, and cloaks.
 Some aspects of Scythian clothing were heavily influenced by the culture of the peoples they bordered, traded with, or raided.

+Scythian women wore armor, loose pants, and were often depicted with bows and arrows.
+Scythian women fought, hunted, rode horses, used bows and arrows, just like the men.
+In one-third of the ancient Scythian burial mounds, women have weapons and war injuries just like the men.
+They also buried the women with knives and daggers and tools.
+It is now believed that the Greek myths of the Amazons were actually Scythian warrior women.
+Scythian women were highly skilled horseback archers and many depictions of women show them wearing trousers and holding a bow with a container used to carry arrows tied around their waist.
+Both men and women wore similar clothing since it was necessary and practical for their nomadic lifestyle.

 One notable aspect of Scythian clothing was the usage of metal plates as a form of adornment.
-A people who placed great importance in metallurgy, Scythian metalsmiths became known for their forging of metal plates, buckles, and jewelry.
+As people who placed great importance in metallurgy, Scythian metalsmiths became known for their forging of metal plates, buckles, and jewelry.
 These pieces of metalwork were made from gold, copper, and were worn on belts, on headwear, and on shoes.
 Scythian copperwork was particularly renowned for its quality.
 In his writings on the Scythian people, Herodotus noted that the Scythians were fond of decorating themselves with metal plates.
 It has been speculated that the Scythians adopted the practice of wearing metal plates from peoples who they raided in the Near East and then later expanded upon to form a unique Scythian style.
 Many higher quality plates were crafted to show stylized depictions of animals, a motif common in Scythian art.
 More utilitarian belts included loops on which weapons or tools would have been hung.